amazon-archives/aws-database-migration-tools/Blogs/AWS Database Migration Labs/OracleMigration.md

 AWS DMS doesn't migrate your secondary indexes, sequences, default values, stored procedures, triggers, synonyms, views, and other schema objects that aren't specifically related to data migration.
 To migrate these objects to your Aurora PostgreSQL target, we used the AWS Schema Conversion Tool (AWS SCT) in Part 1 of this guide.

-In this section we will perform database migration from a source Oracle database on an Amazon RDS instance to a target Amazon Aurora (PostgreSQL) database by:
+In this section we will perform database migration from a source Oracle database on an Amazon RDS instance to a target Amazon Aurora (PostgreSQL) in two parts:

-- 1. Performing a full load migration of source oracle database to target Aurora PostgreSQL database using AWS DMS.
+1. First, you perform a full load migration of source oracle database to target Aurora PostgreSQL database using AWS DMS.

-- 2.Capturing change data set (CDC) from the Oracle database EC2 instance to an RDS Aurora PostgreSQL instance using AWS DMS.
+2. Next, you capture data changes (CDC) from the Oracle database, and replicate them automatically to Aurora PostgreSQL instance using AWS DMS.

 *Please note that you need to complete the steps described in the AWS Schema Conversion Tool (SCT) section as a pre-requisite for this part.*

 The following steps provide instructions to migrate existing data from the source Oracle running on an Amazon RDS instance to a target Amazon Aurora (PostgreSQL) database.
 In this exercise you perform the following tasks: